Spectral distances on RCD spaces: Spectral distance in the sense of Kasue-Kumura

 In order to check that $f$ preserves the measures, taking $\psi \in C(Y)$, we have

-Thus $f_{\sharp}\meas_X=\meas_Y$, namely $\mathbb{X}$ is isomorphic to $\mathbb{Y}$. \end{proof} Let us end this section by finishing the proof of the remaing main result. \begin{proof}[Proof of Theorem \ref{kk}] As in the proof of Theorem \ref{mainthm2}, we also omit a result, Proposition \ref{proplower}.
+Thus $f_{\sharp}\meas_X=\meas_Y$, namely $\mathbb{X}$ is isometric to $\mathbb{Y}$ as metric measured spaces. \end{proof} Let us end this section by finishing the proof of the remaing main result. \begin{proof}[Proof of Theorem \ref{kk}] As in the proof of Theorem \ref{mainthm2}, we also omit a result, Proposition \ref{proplower}.
 The proposition allows us to show that the following argument is enough to conclude.